-As the UK is currently in lockdown, I imagine there are many of you, like me, that are continually looking for inspiration for your reading list that can also give you an insight into your next travel destination.
+As the world slowly begins to open up, I imagine there are many of you, like me, that are continually looking for inspiration for your reading list that can also give you an insight into your next travel destination.

 In this blog I will offer a few examples of books that will be perfect for keeping you busy while fuelling your passion for travel.
 Pop the kettle on and uncover the beauty of Asia…